 - a.
-All repair activities shall be conducted within an enclosed structure in all districts, except Flex district and Industrial pods. - b.
-Within the Flex district and within Industrial pods, outdoor storage or outdoor repair activities shall be completely screened from view with a combination of fencing and vegetation to a height of six (6) feet.
+All repair activities shall be conducted within an enclosed structure in all districts, except in the Flex district. - b.
+Within the Flex district, outdoor storage or outdoor repair activities shall be completely screened from view with a combination of fencing and vegetation that is six (6) feet in height.